 Peet's \$50 million PPCHB Bonds mature 5 October 2022.
-They will be repaid on maturity via cash and available headroom in the senior debt facility and/or other refinancing options available.
+They will be repaid on maturity via cash and

-12 Operating profit is a non-IFRS measure that is determined to present the ongoing activities of the Group in a way that reflects its operating performance.
+Operating profit is a non-IFRS measure that is determined to present the ongoing activities of the Group in a way that reflects its operating performance.
 Operating profit excludes unrealised fair value gains / (losses) arising from the effect of revaluing assets and liabilities and adjustments for realised / unrealised transactions outside the core ongoing business activities.